Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Introduction

-To set ourselves in a concrete context, we choose a model where DM is a real scalar singlet, interacting with a SM-charged heavy dark sector vectorlike fermion and a SM fermion via a feeble Yukawa coupling.
-The two fermions are kept in thermal equilibrium by their gauge interactions.
-This model has also been considered in freeze-out \cite{Giacchino:2013bta,Giacchino:2015hvk,Colucci:2018vxz,Belanger:2018sti,Arina:2020udz} and freeze-in contexts~\cite{Calibbi:2021fld,Becker:2023tvd}.
-In the CTP formalism, the evolution equation for the DM number density is governed by an interaction rate which, in resemblance of the optical theorem, is given by the integral of the imaginary part of the DM retarded self-energy.
-The DM self-energy can be derived from functional differentiation of the 2PI effective action and is given at leading order (LO) by a loop of dark and SM fermion propagators.
-Since these propagators come also from the 2PI effective action, they are formally exact and correspond to the solution of an infinite hierarchical tower of coupled Schwinger-Dyson equations.
-In practice, such hierarchy needs to be truncated.
-The resulting propagators resum an infinite series of one-loop self-energy insertions, which, in our case, correspond to loop corrections coming from interactions with gauge bosons in the thermal bath.
-Thus, the resummed propagators encode the information about the interactions of the two fermions with the thermal plasma and they contain the finite-temperature corrections to their physical properties, such as their dispersion relations and damping rates \cite{le_bellac_1996}.
-In principle, next-to-leading order (NLO) contributions coming from two-loop corrections to the DM self-energy can be relevant in certain kinematic regimes.
-For example, the aforementioned LPM effect can be captured by resumming an infinite series of 2PI ``ladder'' diagrams featuring gauge boson insertions between the two fermion propagators in the DM self-energy loop.
-However, in this work, we will omit such terms, both because of the aforementioned theoretical uncertainties and complexities when several mass scales are involved beside the temperature, and because an implementation that would more appropriately align with the formalism here considered should rely on equations of motion derived from 3PI effective actions, including those for proper vertices \cite{Berges:2004pu}.
-Nevertheless, we will comment on the omitted effect and we will provide with an estimate on its impact based on existing literature, while we plan to address it in a follow-up work.
+In order to quantify our results, we choose a model where DM is a real scalar singlet interacting via a feeble Yukawa coupling with an exotic vectorlike fermion and a SM fermion.
+Gauge invariance enforces the BSM fermion to be charged under the SM gauge interactions, which keep the two fermions in thermal equilibrium.
+This model has also been considered in freeze-out \cite{Giacchino:2013bta,Giacchino:2015hvk,Colucci:2018vxz,Belanger:2018sti,Arina:2020udz} and freeze-in contexts~\cite{Calibbi:2021fld,Belanger:2018sti,Becker:2023tvd}.
+In practice, in order to arrive at a tractable rate equation for DM one needs to choose a truncation of the loop expansion for the self-energies, and select an approximation for the exact propagators.
+In our implementation we truncate the 2PI effective action at leading order (LO), which results in one-loop DM self-energies.
+We approximate the exact propagators by resumming 1PI-diagrams.
+In principle, next-to-leading order (NLO) contributions in the self-energies can be relevant in certain kinematic regimes; for example, the aforementioned LPM effect can be captured by resumming an infinite series of 2PI ``ladder'' diagrams.
+We will however omit such terms because of the aforementioned theoretical uncertainties and complexities when several mass scales are involved besides the temperature.
+Nevertheless, we will comment on the omitted effect and we will provide an estimate of its impact based on existing literature, while we plan to address it in a follow-up work.